openid/fapi/FAPI_2_0_Attacker_Model.md

 lower layers are already accounted for, for example:

  * DNS spoofing attacks are covered by the network attacker (A2)
- * Leakages of authorization request or response data, e.g., through misconfigured URLs or system/firewall logs, are covered by A3a
+ * Leakages of authorization request data, e.g., through misconfigured URLs or system/firewall logs, are covered by A3a
  * Directing users to malicious websites is within the capabilities of the web attacker (A1)